Murivhami/Tshedza-Django-Project/README.md

 **Features**

-1. Registration: Allows user to register their profiles on the app.
+1. *Registration Page*: Allows user to register their profiles on the app.
-2. Log meals together with calories for a specific day.
+2. Log meal page:Log meals together with calories for a specific day.
 3. Meal history: A record of meals and calorie intake for the past days.

 **Installation**

-The below are the steps to take when installing the app.
+The below are the steps to take when installing the app:

 **Usage**